 Non-domestic rates are a tax on non-domestic properties to help pay for local council services.
 These include services like education, social care and waste management.

 They're charged on non-domestic properties held by the private, public and third sectors.
-This includes schools, public toilets, ATM sites and billboards.

 They're calculated by:

 - Multiplying the rateable value of a property by a tax rate known as 'poundage'.

 - Subtracting reliefs (discounts).

 - Subtracting adjustments such as overpayments already made.